 Many standalone CRM vendors rightly proclaim that the CRM offered by most ERP vendors is very basic.
 In small to mid-size businesses, most ERP vendor CRM offerings are not extensible platforms that can be used to build custom functionality and workflow on top of a rudimentary CRM database.

-At the enterprise level, Oracle and SAP now offer robust CRM platforms at a level that smaller ERP vendors cannot afford to build or buy.
+At the enterprise level, Oracle and SAP now offer robust CRM platforms that smaller ERP vendors cannot afford to build or purchase.

 Either way, there’s no point in a company adopting a new CRM system just because CRM gets a lot of press.